Catskill Cougars: Northern League - East

 The Quebec Capitales assumed Catskill's spot in the league for the 1999 season, and the Northeast League merged with the successful Northern League to form the Northern League-East.
 But prior to the start of the 2000 season, the Massachusetts Mad Dogs ran into financial trouble and folded.
 The league needed a team to fill the eighth slot and the Cougars stepped up.
 New owner Van Schley gave Baxter Field a $150,000 facelift.
 But the Cougars finished 7th (38-47), and the break in play caused average attendance to drop to an average of 645, last in the league.
 Schley estimated losses on the season at about $500,000.

 Following the 2000 season, the team stated that it could only compete in 2001 if it pre-sold 250 season tickets.
 It did not, and ceased operations, along with the Waterbury Spirit.
-Baxter Field was eventually sold and torn down.
+Baxter Field was torn down in 2007, and is now the site of a housing development.